rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 You can also download a number of mobile emulators that can run on a desktop PC and simulate mobile devices.

-Please note that the mobile web app will be enabled only on supported devices: iPhones, Android smartphones and Windows Phone 8.
-Only Webkit browsers are compatible: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10 (Firefox is not supported for now).
+Please note that the mobile web app will be enabled only on supported devices: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
+Only the following browsers are compatible: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox (as of 2.0.2).

 == Frequently Asked Questions ==

-= What devices and operating systems are supported by my mobile web application? = WordPress Mobile Pack 2.0 is supported on: iPhones, Android smartphones, Windows Phone 8.
-Compatible browsers: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10.
+= What devices and operating systems are supported by my mobile web application? = WordPress Mobile Pack 2.0 is supported on: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
+Compatible browsers: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.
-Support for other mobile browsers such as Firefox will be added in later releases.

 = How can my readers switch back to the desktop theme from my mobile web application? = The side menu of the mobile web application contains a 'Switch to website' button that will take readers back to the desktop theme.
 Their option will be remembered the next time they visit your blog.